marcbeep/marc.tt/index.md

 ![image](/assets/home.webp)

-I'm a postgraduate Computer Science student at the University of Liverpool from Trinidad & Toabgo 🇹🇹 <br/>
-I work as a part-time Software Engineer at a home automation company. <br />
+I'm a postgrad CS student at the Uni of Liverpool from the Caribbean 🇹🇹 and work as a part-time Software Engineer.<br /><br />

-Beyond that, I'm trying to build a startup (emphasis on the trying). <br /><br />
+When I'm not making computers say Hello World, I'm trying to build a startup (emphasis on the trying). <br />
-I'm sharing the journey—successes, struggles, and everything in between—over at [The Fieldnotes Films](/films) and [The Fieldnotes Writings](/writings).
+I'm share my thoughts over at [The Fieldnotes Films](/films) and [The Fieldnotes Writings](/writings).
 You can also signup to [The Fieldnotes Newsletter](https://marcbeep.substack.com).

 ## Current Projects